 Being uncomfortable is never nice, especially if you’re itchy or irritated, and it gets worse if the source of the itch is in one of those more embarrassing ‘hard to scratch in public’ areas.

 Thrush is a common infection that occurs in men and women.
-It’s caused by normally harmless bacteria and if left unchecked can cause a number of symptoms, from itching to discharge.
+Caused by the Candida Fungus (yeast), if left unchecked it can cause a number of symptoms, from itching to discharge.

 Thankfully there are a range of ways to treat the symptoms and a number of ways you can help reduce irritation and make yourself more comfortable.